Burger & Lobster in the Flatiron District of New York City

 After much debate, I ended up settling on the Lobster Roll ($20).

-You would think with only three items on the menu that it would be simple to order.
+I thought ordering would be simple, with only three items on the menu.
 But no, it made my decision that much more difficult.

-After I made my order, my food arrived no more than five minutes later.
-Usually when food comes out that quickly, I get a feeling that my food was prepared before and was sitting around and getting cold.
-In this case, with only three items on the menu, I understand that the chefs just crank out the same food one after another.
+After I ordered, my food arrived at most five minutes later.
+Usually, when food comes out quickly, I assume it is sitting around and getting cold before being brought out.
+In this case, with only three items on the menu, I understand that the chefs crank out the same food one after another.

-The lobster roll was served with a small salad and a side of french fries on a rectangular metal tray on top of white paper.
-Nothing fancy but surprisngly presented well.
+The lobster roll came with a small salad and a side of French fries on a rectangular metal tray on top of white paper.
+It was nothing fancy but surprisingly presented well.

 At first glance, I was slightly disappointed at the size of the lobster roll.
 For $20, I expected something larger.

-But then I picked up the lobster roll and realized that this thing was heavy.
-When I looked closer, I was surprised by the generous amount of cold lobster that was packed inside the warm, buttery, and lightly toasted brioche bun.
+But then I picked up the lobster roll and realized it was heavy.
+When I looked closer, I was surprised by the generous amount of cold lobster packed inside the warm, buttery, and lightly toasted brioche bun.
 This thing didn’t skimp on lobster.

-The chunks of lobster were cooked perfectly and tender and almost melted in my mouth.
-You never want to see such a delicate meat overcooked.
+The chunks of lobster were cooked perfectly, tender, and almost melted in my mouth.
+You never want to see such delicate meat overcooked.

-The lobster was simply tossed in just the right amount of light Japanese mayonnaise and diced chives.
-To be honest, I’m not really sure how the mayonnaise was considered Japanese.
-It just tasted like standard mayonnaise to me.
+Tossed with the lobster was just the right amount of light Japanese mayonnaise and diced chives.
+I don’t know how the mayonnaise was considered Japanese, but it tasted like standard mayonnaise to me.

-After demolishing the lobster roll, I almost forgot about the fries and salad on the side.
+After demolishing the lobster roll, I remembered the fries and salad on the side.

 The basic fries arrived warm, crispy, and salty.
-They had just the right amount of crispiness on the outside while remaining soft on the inside.
-Ironically, they tasted exactly like the french fries you would find at McDonald’s.
+They had the right amount of crispiness on the outside while remaining soft inside.
+Ironically, they tasted like the french fries at McDonald’s.

-When I first sat down at the bar, I was located at the very far end, so getting the attention of the bartender on a busy night took a little bit of effort.
+When I first sat at the bar, I sat at the very far end, so getting the bartender’s attention on a busy night took a little effort.

 When the night got a little less busy, the bartender also stopped by a few times for a quick chat and to ask about how the food was.